filip-io/Reliable-Reservations/README.md

 - **Description**: Retrieve a list of all customers.
 - **Responses**:
   - `200 OK`: Returns a list of `CustomerDto` objects.
-  - `200 OK`: "No customers in database." (when no customers are found)
+  - `404 Not Found`: "No customers in database." (when no customers are found)
 - **Example Response**:
   ```json
   [